National Lampoon's Vacation (film series): National Lampoon's Christmas Vacation 2 (2003)

 National Lampoon's Christmas Vacation 2: Cousin Eddie's Island Adventure is a made-for-TV spin-off film directed by Nick Marck and written by Matty Simmons.
 After a workplace accident involving a chimpanzee, Eddie Johnson is given a free vacation for him and his family to an island in the South Pacific by his boss Professor Doornitz to avoid a potential lawsuit from Eddie.
 But when he tries to catch a shark during a family boat trip, they become lost and eventually shipwrecked on an isolated island.

 It can be considered a sequel to National Lampoon's Christmas Vacation, although it is more of a spin-off than a direct chapter in the Vacation series, because Chevy Chase and Beverly D'Angelo do not appear.
 It stars Randy Quaid and Miriam Flynn, reprising their roles as Cousin Eddie and Catherine, with Dana Barron returning as Audrey Griswold.
 Ed Asner appears as Eddie's uncle Nick.

 Short film

 Hotel Hell Vacation (2010)

 Hotel Hell Vacation is a short film directed by Bryan Buckley.
 On their way to visit Rusty and his family at a vacation rental, Clark and Ellen decide to have a romantic getaway at a hotel before they get there.
 Everything goes wrong and they hastily make their way to Rusty's rental.

 The film was a campaign ad for HomeAway that originally aired in part during the broadcast of Super Bowl XLIV and in entirety on Homeaway.com.
 While it was sanctioned by Warner Bros., it was not sponsored by the National Lampoon label.

-Television

-The Griswolds (2023)

-In December 2019, a television spin-off series entitled The Griswolds entered development.
-The series is set to be aired on HBO Max, though it has not been officially picked up, with former Rusty actor Johnny Galecki serving as executive producer.
-As of 2023, no recent update has been given on the project.